openstack/charm-glance/README.md

 ### Object storage-backed storage

 Glance can use Object storage as its storage backend.
-OpenStack Swift and Ceph RADOS Gateway are supported, and both resulting configurations can be used to support Glance in HA/scale-out deployments.
+OpenStack Swift, Ceph RADOS Gateway, and external S3 are supported, and all resulting configurations can be used to support Glance in HA/scale-out deployments.

 #### Swift